 - You can sell portions of live animals before slaughter for future delivery, as long as the animals are slaughtered in licensed facilities.

 Before directly selling any meat or poultry products, make sure you read through this Q&A document to become familiar with the requirements you may need to comply with.

 Limitations How will your home food business be restricted?

 Business What do you need to do to sell food from home?

 No license, inspection, or training is needed.
 The law prevents any governmental agency from restricting your business, which means that zoning laws do not apply to you, and you do not need a business license.
 You can start your business immediately, without needing to call any local or state governmental agency.

-Although there are no labeling requirements, you must inform each customer that the product is not certified, labeled, licensed, inspected, or regulated.
+For direct sales, there are no labeling requirements, but you must inform the end consumer that the homemade food is not certified, labeled, licensed, packaged, regulated, or inspected.